Scott-Devine/CloudMELT/README.md

 pipeline (Preprocessing/IndividualAnalysis, GroupAnalysis, Genotyping, and MakeVCF).
-Download the 4 configuration files for our 10 sample example from [examples/1000genomes-10-samples/config.in/][config_dir] and place them into a subdirectory called "config.in" (or simply copy this directory from the CloudMELT source/repository into your working directory):
+Download the 4 configuration files for our 10 sample example from [examples/1000genomes-10-samples/config.in/][config_dir] and place them into a subdirectory called "config.in" (or simply copy this directory from the CloudMELT source/repository directly into your working directory):

  1. [step-1-pre.yml]
  2. [step-2-grp.yml]